trichie/RePData_PeerAssessment2/StormAnalysis.md

 Exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database, this report shows which types of weather events were the most harmful in the time period between 1950 and 2013 both economically and for public health.

-Therefore, the data is grouped into 12 categories of events, for which property damage, crop damage, fatalities and injuries during that time span are compared.
-An analysis of the data shows that tornadoes and comparable events have the most severe impact with respect to population health, whereas floods and wind in general have the strongest economic impact.
+Therefore, the data is grouped into 13 categories of events, for which property damage, crop damage, fatalities and injuries during that time span are compared.
+An analysis of the data shows that tornadoes and comparable events have the most severe impact with respect to population health, whereas floods, hurricanes and wind events in general have the strongest economic impact.
+Looking at damages to health and property per single event, the biggest impact is clearly caused by (rare) hurricanes.
 ## Data processing
+### Reading Input
 The input data is read directly from the bzipped data file as provided by NOAA.

 ```r